dechristopher/dechristopher/README.md

 ## I'm a Boston-based Full-stack Engineer!

-- 🔭 I’m currently working for Infogain at Facebook
+- I’m currently working for Infogain at Facebook
-- 🌱 I’m currently learning geospatial systems and Rust
+- Currently learning geospatial systems and Rust
-- ⚡ Fun fact: I'm a rock climber and competitive billiards player
+- Fun fact: I'm a rock climber and competitive billiards player

 ### Connect with me on [LinkedIn][linkedin]